Subtle factors employers overlook, that makes employees tick

 Read More: How To Increase Your Corporate Agility

 *Ganesh, Visual Post Production

 The company had a great team of animators and visual effects artists, but we were overworked, expected to reach work at 9 am and stay till way after 10 pm even during non-peak periods.
 This included Saturdays when we were expected to work half a day.
 When business became busy, the team would be told to work on weekends – this could have been done more efficiently with proper planning.
 Even holidays weren’t spared and we could not claim overtime unless we had worked 12 hours straight.
 We couldn’t work remotely and had to wait for official e-mails in the office – sometimes even until late at night.
 This made the work process inefficient.

 Non-local directors were undermined.
 I’ve had to stand up for people in positions above me.
 Although it was a multiracial company, employers deliberately conversed in Chinese.
 Any suggestions for advancements in marketing were shot down without consideration.

-Recommended reading: Are Quitters Losers? : Knowing When To Give Up
+Must Read: Are Quitters Losers?
+Know When to Give Up

 *Barry, Consumer Goods and Oil and Gas